 4. Does ASU's Edson College of Nursing and Health Innovation have a post-master's DNP Program?

-ASU Edson College of Nursing and Health Innovation offers a post-Master's DNP program, with two pathways: With Advanced Practice Specialty and Without Advanced Practice Specialty (or adding a new specialty).
+ASU Edson College of Nursing and Health Innovation offers a post-master's DNP program, with two pathways: with advanced practice specialty and without advanced practice specialty (or adding a new specialty).

-For those entering the post-Masters DNP program, up to 40 credit hours of your Masters degree coursework will be applied toward the required 84 credit hours to obtain your doctoral degree.
+For those entering the post-masters DNP program, up to 40 credit hours of your masters degree coursework will be applied toward the required 84 credit hours to obtain your doctoral degree.

-4. How long are the MS, MHI, and DNP programs?
+6. How long are the MS, MHI, and DNP programs?

 This varies based on each program and on full-time or part-time attendance.
 Please see the webpages for each degree program for more information.

-5. Do you have online programs?
+7. Do you have online programs?

-6. Do you have a midwifery program?
+9. Do you have a midwifery program?

 No, but you may check this web site to find one: http://www.allnursingschools.com.

-Note: certified nurse midwives are eligible to apply for entry to our post-Masters DNP program.
+Note: certified nurse midwives are eligible to apply for entry to our post-masters DNP program.

-Yes, there are clinical requirements for the all of the DNP and MS, Nursing programs; the number of required hours varies depending on the program.
+Yes, there are clinical requirements for the all of the DNP and MS Nursing programs; the number of required hours varies depending on the program.

-8. Can I go part-time in my graduate program?
+11. Can I go part-time in my graduate program?

-10. How do I become a Nurse Anesthetist?
+12. How do I become a Nurse Anesthetist?

-ASU’s Edson College of Nursing and Health Innovation does not have a Nurse Anesthetist Program.
+ASU’s Edson College of Nursing and Health Innovation does not have a nurse anesthetist program.
 You may check the http://www.allnursingschools.com for existing programs.

-Note: certified nurse anesthetists are eligible to apply for entry to our post-Masters DNP program.
+Note: certified nurse anesthetists are eligible to apply for entry to our post-masters DNP program.